Trip Facts

 How many guides/assistant will be with us during the Everest Base Camp trek?

-For a trek with 2 members, there will be 1 guide and 1 porter.
-If there are more than 5 participants, an additional assistant guide will also be provided.
+Everest Base Camp guide & porter support is provided for all trekking groups.
+For 2 participants, your team will include 1 professional guide and 1 porter.
+If your group has more than 5 participants, an additional assistant guide will also be assigned to ensure safety and smooth trekking.

 How can travelers acquire SIM cards in Nepal for their mobile phones upon arrival at Kathmandu International Airport?